When you’re applying for residency in Mexico, you will need to allow for application and processing times of your visa and/or residency card.

 Residency applications from outside of Mexico must begin with an appointment at a Mexican consulate.

-Procedures for consulate appointments: The procedures for booking appointments at Mexican consulates abroad varies by location: some consulates use an online booking system, others require an email request to be sent, and others have walk-in dates.
-Our associate can assist you with appointment scheduling in accordance with the policy and process in place at the consulate you apply at but they cannot ‘fast-track’ or get preferential treatment for any applicants.
+Our associate can assist you with appointment scheduling as part of their application support service and in accordance with the policy and process in place at the consulate you apply at.
+They cannot ‘fast-track’ or get preferential treatment for any applicants.

 Consulate visa time scales: Once you attend your interview at the consulate and file your paperwork, the consulate usually issues the visa sticker within 10 working days after your appointment date, if your application is successful.